stared/fourious/README.md

 # Fourious

-A web application that displays real-time windowed Fourier transforms visualization.
+A web application that displays real-time windowed Fourier transforms for YouTube audio.

 ## Features

+- Extract audio from YouTube videos
-- Real-time simulated Fourier transform (FFT) data
+- Perform real-time windowed Fourier transform (FFT)
-- Canvas-based visualization with multiple display modes:
-  - Spectrogram (frequency over time)
-  - Frequency bars
-  - Line graph
+- Visualize frequency spectra using Perspective library from FINOS
 - Built with TypeScript for type safety
-- Self-contained frontend application with no server or external dependencies
+- Both web interface and CLI support

 ## Requirements

 - Node.js (v14+)
+- FFmpeg (must be installed and accessible in your PATH)
 - Web browser with modern JavaScript support

 ## Installation